Your 52 Week Old Baby – Development, Milestones & Care

-Your 52 Week Old Baby’s Development
+Your 52-Week-Old Baby’s Development

 During this time, your baby’s eating as well as sleeping habits may change.
-Children between 12 to 14 months start actively having dreams in their sleep.
+Children between 12 and 14 months may start having dreams actively in their sleep.
 These dreams can sometimes startle and wake up your child.
 During such moments, you should comfort him until he falls asleep again.
 At this stage, your baby, now a toddler, will be fast developing his personality.
 His language skills will be developing at a fast rate and he may be soon able to communicate with people who don’t understand his gestures or know that ‘wah’ means water to him.
 Physically, if he is a wobbly walker now, he will soon graduate to being able to run, jump and dance.
 His concept of self will also grow stronger, making it easier for him to interact with strangers or play with other toddlers.
-But he will always want your love and support -that will remain unchanged.
+But he will always want your love and support, that will remain unchanged.

 [Also Read: 12 Months Old Baby Development]

-Your 52 Week Old Baby’s Developmental Milestones
+Your 52-Week-Old Baby’s Developmental Milestones

 Below are the 52-week-old baby milestones you should be watching out for:

-- Your baby will be able to communicate symbols for words using hand gestures
+- Your baby will be able to communicate symbols for words using hand gestures.

-- Your baby will be able to return your high-five hand gesture
+- Your baby will be able to return your high-five hand gesture.

-- He will take his first steps around this age
+- He will take his first steps around this age.

-- Your baby will be able to understand around 25 words and can respond to simple one-step instructions
+- Your baby will be able to understand around 25 words and can respond to simple one-step instructions.

-- He can recognize his favourite things and places
+- He can recognize his favourite things and places.

 - Your baby will be able to point at something and look at you asking a question, even though he doesn’t use words to ask.